Gostynin: History

 In 1793, following the second partition of Poland, Gostynin was captured by Prussian army.
 The castle, which had for long time been neglected, was pulled down, and its archive was seized by the occupiers.
 In 1807–1815, Gostynin belonged to the Duchy of Warsaw; in 1809, most of the town burned in a great fire.
 In 1824, the government of Russian-controlled Congress Poland invited to Gostynin 124 German cloth makers, who came with their families.
 The town began the process of recovery: St. Martin church, town hall and inn were rebuilt, and ruins of the castle were turned into a Protestant church.
 On January 28, 1863, the sixth day of the January Uprising, a Polish insurgent unit liberated a transport of Poles forcibly conscripted into the Russian army.
 During the uprising, a rebel unit of Emeryk Syrewicz operated in the area of Gostynin.
 In 1918, Poland regained independence and control of the town.
 The town had a significant Jewish minority, which in the Second Polish Republic numbered some 2,000, out of total population of 12,000.
-In 1924-25, Gostynin received rail connection with Plock and Kutno, thanks to a newly built line.
+In 1924-25, Gostynin received rail connection with Płock and Kutno, thanks to a newly built line.

 During the German invasion of Poland, which started World War II, the Wehrmacht captured the town on 16 September 1939, and by late September, the town was directly annexed to the Third Reich.
 Its name was first changed into Gasten, and from June 1941 until the end of German occupation it was called Walrode.
 In October–November 1939, the Germans carried out mass arrests of local prominent Poles, as part of the Intelligenzaktion and then massacred 22 prisoners in the nearby forest of Wola Łącka on 1 December 1939.
 Among the victims were local mayor Michał Jarmoliński, member of Polish parliament Andrzej Czapski, chiefs of the local police and fire department, local teachers and priests.
 In February 1940, the Germans carried out a massacre of 40 Poles in the nearby forest.
 From 1940 to 1944 the local Polish population was subjected to expulsions.
 German authorities opened here a Jewish ghetto, most of whose residents were murdered in the Chełmno extermination camp.
 Germans retreated from Gostynin on 18 January 1945.
 As a result of the war 15% of the town was destroyed.

+In 1946, a transit camp for Polish orphans repatriated from the Soviet Union was established in the town.

+From 1975 to 1998, it was administratively located in the Płock Voivodeship.